naeem014/Hexahedral-ReMeshing/README.md

 - Click Generate
 - Click Open Project (The project will be opened in Visual Studio.
 The latest version of Visual Studio is recommended.)
 - Build the project in Visual Studio
-- Open terminal and navigate to build/Debug inside the project directory
+- Open terminal and navigate to build/HexMEshing/Debug or build/Debug inside the project directory
-- Run ./HexMeshing ../../Examples/kitty/polycube.tet.vtk
+- Run ./HexMeshing ../../Examples/kitty/polycube.tet.vtk or ./HexMeshing ../../../Examples/kitty/polycube.tet.vtk
 - The above command outputs two files: surface_division.vtk and volume_division.vtk
 - Paraview can be used to open the vtk files to visualize the results.